khakhalin/Teaching/Intro_Neuroscience/neuro_class_plans.md

 **Third class**

+💡 Quiz: Parts of a neuron + what neuron

+K and Na - what are they?

+Diffusion - what is it, and how does it happen?
+How quick is it?
+If we used diffusion to pass chemical bodies around within our bodies, how long would it have taken?
+Give a real-life example that illustrates the speed of diffusion (some example when diffusion happens, and where you can actually see its consequences).

+Q: So where this voltage across the membrane is coming from?
+What equilibrium are we talking about?
+Equilibrium of what with what?
+And where does it come from?

+Pivoting to questions

 > 🟢 If you want to learn, read my answers to other questions as well, not only to yours!
 As we go further, there will be cool tangents there, I'm sure!

+# Action potential and Pain

+>  🟢 A side-comment: I sensed some confusion in some of the faces last time, as ... but we need to strike a balance between talking about lofty topics and some nuts-and bolts.
+As if we abandon the hard mechanistic science altogether, and jump to the philosophy of mind, or so, we will loose all rooting, and I won't be able to even hint at one certain things are true, or not true, or possible, or impossible.
+So we have to juggle these two aspects of the course - the "facts and their understanding" (like, how things work), with "what it all means", and "what the implications are".
+We'll keep doing that!
+And if you have any feedback or concerns at any point, please reach out and let me know!
 >
 >  🟢 I use some emojis when responding to questions.
 Fire and Gem are basically the same, for cool questions.
 Lightbulb is for myself, to remember to address it A warning sign will appear when I didn't like the question very much.
 Note that neither fire nor gem is a real "grade", as some questions just happen to be about topics that are exciting, or relevant for the course.
 So it's a combination of the quality of a question, and a lottery, about which questions I can actually answer haha!

-💡 Quiz: Parts of a neuron

-K and Na - what are they?

-Diffusion - what is it, and how does it happen?
-How quick is it?
-If we used diffusion to pass chemical bodies around within our bodies, how long would it have taken?
-Give a real-life example that illustrates the speed of diffusion (some example when diffusion happens, and where you can actually see its consequences).

-💡  Quiz: Ions at rest

 Follow-ups on water video (start with questions that were asked):